 Often, filing a lawsuit is the only way to get compensation for damages such as lost wages or medical expenses incurred after taking a defective drug.
 Talking with an experienced attorney is a step towards understanding the help you deserve and holding those pharmaceutical companies accountable for the harm they may have caused.

 If you took Truvada or Truvada for PrEP and developed a severe complication, you may be entitled to financial compensation.
-Call now to see if you qualify for a claim.
+Contact our office to see if you qualify for a claim.